1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 ---

 ## Z-Axis
-The z-axis is driven by two lead screws which are connectoed to each other with a belt at the very top.
-Therefore this system is called a dual z-axis, belt driven system.
+The z-axis is driven by two lead screws which are connected to each other with a timingbelt at the very top.
+One lead screw is attached and driven by the z-axis motor, the other one is then driven by the timingbelt.
+Therefore this system is called a dual z-axis, timingbelt driven system.

 The lead screws have 8mm in diameter with 8mm lead ('distance' of one complete rotation), 2mm pitch and 4 starts and has a length of 350mm (it's actually the kind of lead screw which is used pretty much everywhere in these kind of machines).

 The rod which is directly driven by the motor is mounted to the 5mm shaft of the motor by a rigid coupler at the bottom.
-The rod which is driven by the belt then is mounted to a ... at the bottom which holds it in place.
+The rod which is driven by the belt then is mounted to a bearing block at the bottom which holds it in place.
-Both top ends of the rods are held in place by a bearing block where the screws stick out from at the top.
-At this end a pulley is attached to both screws, which are then connected by a closed loop belt.
+Both top ends of the rods are held in place by a bearing block at the top.
+At this end, right underneath the bearing block, a pulley is attached to both screws, which are then connected by a closed loop belt.

 In between it's guided and secured by a spring loaded POM anti-backlash nut which you can see at the following picture -  it's the black plastic part mounted to the black steel bracket.